juribalimited/deploy-appm-gateway/README.md

 # AppM Gateway - One click deploy

 Juriba offer a one click deploy template to create the desktop gateway infrastructure for use with AppM.
-The desktop gateway is used to facilitate access between the main AppM application and guest VM's by creating a set of resources which allows communication to Guest VM's on a private subnet.
+The desktop gateway is used to facilitate access between the main AppM application and guest VM's by creating a set of resources which allows communication to Desktop VM's on a private subnet.
 The one click deploy template creates a Container Instance, Azure Web App and all associated networking infrastructure to setup connectivity quickly and easily.
 However customers are **not required** to use the one click deploy template.
 If they want to consume the container images individually leveraging a different container engine/runtime the images can be pulled from here:
  - [AppM Gateway](https://hub.docker.com/r/juriba/appmgateway)
    - Note that later versions of this image include guacamole-server (GUACD), use 127.0.0.1 within the AppM configuration.